 The city is considered Australia’s capital of culture thanks to its stunning architecture, cosy cafes, energetic bars and restaurants, and its myriad of museums, art galleries, parks and theatres.
 Melbourne also plays host to the Australian Open tennis tournament and the Formula 1 Grand Prix, which add to its already fun and exciting image.

 Home to a population of more than 3.5 million people, Melbourne is divided into numerous diverse neighbourhoods and distinct suburbs.
+You can hop on a walking tour of Melbourne to see all the best bits.

 This guide will explore the five best places in Melbourne to stay based on interest and budget.

 At the heart of the city is the Central Business District (CBD).
 This lively and bustling district is home to the city’s most famous landmarks and is one of the best places to stay in Melbourne for sightseeing, dining and exploring.
+There are so many things to see here that you won’t be able to fit everything in.

 Travel northeast from here and you’ll arrive in Fitzroy.
 One of the coolest and most colourful neighbourhoods in town, Fitzroy is our number one pick for where to stay in Melbourne for nightlife because it has many bars, clubs, restaurants and shops to choose from.